teamniteo/salarycalc/README.md

 ### Prerequisites

-- Git
-- GNU Make,
-- Node.js (preferabely v.
-11)
+You need to have [Nix](https://nixos.org/download.html) installed.
+Once you do, running `nix-shell` will drop you into a shell that has all the tooling required for development ready for you.

+Additionally, to not have to remember to run `nix-shell` you can install `http://direnv.com/` and you will be dropped into the Nix shell automatically when `cd`-ing into the project.

 ### Local development

 1.  `git clone git@github.com:niteoweb/salarycalc.git && cd salarycalc`

+1.  `nix-shell` or `direnv allow`.

-1. To start development server with hot reloading run `make run`
+1. To start development server with hot reloading run `make run`.

-    This command should also install all the requirements.
+1. To update currency rates, base salaries and location factors, run `make config`.

 1. When you are happy with your code, run `make` to compile a production-optimized code in `dist/` directory.